pbayer/ProcessFlows.jl/README.md

 - collected and parametrized in lists (`.csv`-files) which are read by `PFlow` in order to keep programming needs to a minimum.

-Then `PFlow` contains utility functions to run simulations and to visualize, document, store and compare the results.
+`PFlow` will contain utility functions to run simulations and to visualize, document, store and compare the results.

 [`Julia`](https://julialang.org) (with [`SimJulia`](https://github.com/BenLauwens/SimJulia.jl))
 is maturing and can provide for a really fast simulation library, capable –